MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-web-form-subgrid.md

 # Configure Web form subgrids for portals

-Web form subgrids are configured in an identical fashion to entity form subgrids: first, create a metadata record for the Web form step that has a subgrid, and then add configuration metadata.
+Web form subgrids are configured in an identical fashion to basic form subgrids: first, create a metadata record for the Web form step that has a subgrid, and then add configuration metadata.

 Adding subgrids to your managed forms on the portal is easy—just add the subgrid to the form that you are managing by using the out-of-the-box form designer, and you’re done.
 The grid will use the view that is specified in Microsoft Dataverse form designer, show only related records if that option was chosen, optionally show a search bar, and even respect [entity permissions for portals](assign-entity-permissions.md).
 It doesn't get any simpler to display a read-only list of records.
 To enable actions for the grid— Create, Update, Delete, and so on—you must configure those actions by using metadata configuration.

 ## Add subgrid metadata to your form

-To add subgrid metadata to an entity form, go to **Entity Form Metadata** by using either the top drop-down list or the subgrid on the main form of the record that you are working with.
-More information: [Define entity forms](entity-forms.md).
+To add subgrid metadata to an basic form, go to **Basic Form Metadata** by using either the top drop-down list or the subgrid on the main form of the record that you are working with.
+More information: [Define basic forms](entity-forms.md).

-To add a new record, select **Add New Entity Form Metadata**.
+To add a new record, select **Add New Basic Form Metadata**.

 To edit an existing record, select the record in the grid.
 Selecting **Subgrid** as the **Type** value displays another attribute, **Subgrid Name**.